Zzh-tju/ultralytics-YOLOv3-Cluster-NMS/README.md

 | 608  | YOLOv3-SPP-ultralytics |      Merge + DIoU + Torchvision NMS    | 82.5     | 43.0     | 46.6     | 63.2     |
 ## Conclusion

  - Merge NMS is a simplified version of Weighted-NMS.
 It just use score vector for weighted coordinates, not combine score and IoU.
+(Refer to [CAD](https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=8265304))

  - We further incorporate DIoU into NMS for YOLOv3 which can get higher AP and AR.